Horse Fly vs House Fly: Key Differences You Should Know

 +

 Yes.
-Their bites cause pain and stress in animals.
-They can also mechanically transmit diseases like equine infectious anemia and anaplasmosis.
+Their bites cause pain and stress.
+They can also spread diseases like equine infectious anemia between animals.

 When are horse flies most active compared to house flies?